-- Obtained summary judgment on construction contract resulting in recovery of damages, interest, attorney’s fee and costs for client.
+- Obtained summary judgment for client in construction dispute, resulting in client’s full recovery of damages, interest, attorneys’ fees, and costs from general contractor.

 - Represented civil construction contractor in arbitration proceeding for additional compensation due to unforeseen site conditions and in defense of claims for liquidated damages, resulting in favorable settlement for client.

-- Obtained partial summary judgment that commercial tenant breached leased agreement, resulting in favorable settlement for client.
+- Obtained a summary judgment that commercial tenant breached leased agreement, resulting in favorable settlement for client.